mezzio/mezzio/docs/book/v1/getting-started/features.md

 ![Mezzio Architectural Flow](../../images/architecture.png)

-The `Application` acts as an "onion"; in the diagram above, the top is the outer-most layer of the onion, while the bottom is the inner-most.
+The `Application` acts as an "onion"; in the diagram above, the top is the outermost layer of the onion, while the bottom is the innermost.

 The `Application` dispatches each middleware.
 Each middleware accepts a *request*, a *response*, and the *next* middleware to dispatch.
 Internally,